sagiol/Windows-Privesc-/Windows-Privesc.md

 When we get a shell on a machine we can use the command ---> whoami /priv and see our privileges information, we need to look for SeImpersonatePrivilege if we have it Enabled we can abuse it.
 If we got a meterpreter shell we can use the command ---> getprivs and look for the SeImpersonatePrivilege.
 We can get information about what all privileges are able to do in the next page ---> https://github.com/gtworek/Priv2Admin.
+For information about potato attacks we can go to this site ---> https://foxglovesecurity.com/2016/09/26/rotten-potato-privilege-escalation-from-service-accounts-to-system/.
 ```